 Ask for the Benefits You Want

-Once you have registered for jobs, or have sent in your application for employment — you should start getting invited for interviews.
-Experts in recruitment say it’s a good idea to have a list of questions to ask during the interview.
-Make sure you have at least one interview question about employee benefits.
-Ask what kind of benefits are available for summer employees and if you can take advantage of any of the perks that regular full time employees enjoy.
-You can redirect the conversation around one of your personal goals, as indicated above, to make questions more logical.
+Experts in recruitment suggest it’s a good idea to head into interviews with a list of questions you want to ask.
+Make sure that at least one of your questions focuses on employee benefits.
+Ask what's available for summer employees and if you can take advantage of any of the perks that regular full-time employees enjoy.

 You can direct the conversation around one of your personal goals to make your questions seem more logical.

 Remember, Benefits Aren't Mandatory

 Employee benefits are offered by companies to make the work experience more productive and healthier for employees.
 They're not mandatory, except for those that fall under current health insurance and retirement savings plan laws.

 Never assume that you'll receive the same benefits as a full-time, permanent employee.
 There might also be a brief waiting period to become eligible for benefits, which is standard practice with most companies.
 Take advantage of those that are offered to you because this is an added bonus of being employed in the summer.
 Make sure to keep track of your expenses and turn in any receipts or medical claims before the summer term is completed to avoid losing out on these types of benefits.